A Critical Study on Data Leakage in Recommender System Offline Evaluation: Experiment Results

 For each experiment, we repeat seven random trials with different seeds.
 Hence, for each test instance in each experiment, we have seven sets of top-$N$ recommendations.
 We conduct pairwise comparison between the seven sets of recommendations for the same test instance with no data leakage, and the seven sets obtained with $x$ years of ``future training data''.
 Then we will have $(7*7) = 49$ similarity values for each test instance.
 The similarity values are averaged to reduce random error.
 In Figure~\ref{fig:recList}, we plot the similarity score distributions of all test instances in each experiment.\footnote{Here, we only present comparison results for LightGCN on test year $Y5$ of MovieLens-25M, as well as SASRec on test year $Y7$ of Amazon-electronic.
 The results for other sets of experiments can be found in our Github.}

-We call the similarity obtained from aforementioned comparison ``extrinsic similarity'' in Figure~\ref{fig:recList}, because the comparison is done between experiments with different training data (with and without data leakage).
-Contrary to extrinsic similarity, we further calculate ``intrinsic similarity'' which captures the randomness (due to random seeds) in each experiment with the same training data.
+We call the similarity obtained from the aforementioned comparisons ``extrinsic similarity'' in Figure~\ref{fig:recList}, because the comparisons are done between experiments with different training data (with and without data leakage).
+In addition to extrinsic similarity, we further calculate ``intrinsic similarity'' which captures the randomness (due to random seeds) in each experiment with the same training data.
 Given seven sets of top-$N$ recommendations for each test instance in each experiment, we now have $(7\times 6)/2 = 21$ comparisons, \ie $21$ intrinsic similarity scores for each test instance.
-The intrinsic similarity values are averaged for each test instance, and the distribution for all test instances are plotted in Figure~\ref{fig:recList} as intrinsic similarity distribution.
+The intrinsic similarity values are averaged for each test instance, and the distributions for all test instances are plotted in Figure~\ref{fig:recList} as intrinsic similarity distribution.

-The intrinsic similarity sets a reference for extrinsic similarity.
-Absolute value of extrinsic similarity alone is not very meaningful because randomness exists in the model training process.
+Intrinsic similarity sets a reference for extrinsic similarity.
+The absolute value of extrinsic similarity alone is not very meaningful because there is randomness in the model training process.
 Hence, we interpret extrinsic similarity by comparing it with the corresponding intrinsic similarity.
-If extrinsic similarity distribution is indeed different from its corresponding intrinsic similarity, then the top-$N$ recommendations are indeed affected by the existence of ``future training data''.
+If the extrinsic similarity distribution is indeed different from its corresponding intrinsic similarity, then the top-$N$ recommendations are indeed affected by the existence of ``future training data''.